Stone Bell House: Summary

 The house today is a remainder of a larger residence from the mid-14th century.
 It most likely served as a temporary residence for Elizabeth of Bohemia and John of Bohemia after their move to Prague.

-The house was rebuilt during the 15th-19th century.
+The house was rebuilt during the 15th–19th century.
 During these years, the Gothic image of the palace was practically lost.
-Between 1975-1987 an extensive Gothic revival of the house was carried out.
+Between 1975 and 1987 an extensive Gothic revival of the house was carried out.
 During this renovation, the Gothic facade was uncovered and restored, instead of the existing Baroque one.
 A reinforced concrete parapet was also added to the roof, which the house previously lacked.
 Since 1988 it is under administration of the National Gallery in Prague.

-14th – 16th century
+14th–16th century

 The first documented reference of the house dates back to 1363, when it belonged to the nobleman Henslin Pesold from Cheb.
 In the following years the house had many owners, ranging from rich noblemen to small nobles.
 Furthermore, the house was a gem of the square thanks to its intricate facade decorations which inspired the articulation of the eastern facade of the new city hall which was built at the end of the 14th century.

-Between the years 1484-1513, the price of the house doubled.
+Between the years 1484 and 1513, the price of the house doubled.
 This suggests that the house underwent major renovations during these years.
 During the first decade of the 16th century, when the house was owned by Václav Šlechta from Pomberk, the eastern wing and a Renaissance portal were built.
 Also from this time, several paintings of draperies, which decorated the walls, have been preserved.
 Sometime after completion, the northern wing was added, which enclosed the courtyard.

-17th – 19th century
+17th–19th century

 A significant milestone for the house was the year 1685, when the house underwent another major renovation.
 All the Gothic elements which were protruding from the facade were removed and used in the walling up.
 The house also gained a new roof and its height was reduced.
 Another major adjustment was changing the number of floors of the corner tower from three to four, which gave the western facade a very distinct character.
 However, the articulation of three windows was preserved.
 The northern snail staircase lost its function as the main staircase due to changes in the floor-to-floor height and was used from then on as a pantry.

 The year 1775 was another year of significant adjustments to the house.
 A built-on gallery, seated on massive Baroque brackets, was built in the inner courtyard and the western facade got a new stucco accentuation.

 In the 19th century the house once again underwent smaller adjustments, although not nearly as significant as the previous reconstructions.
 For example, the Baroque facade was simplified.
 In the 90s however, the house regained its Neo-Baroque stucco decoration.